AryanRogye/ComfyNotch/README.md

 2. **Display Issues**
    - After closing and reopening the laptop, the app display may appear distorted or glitchy.
-   - Fixing this is a priority.
+   - Fixing this is a priority once I know how to lol.

 3. **Monitor Switching**
    - Switching monitors causes the app to lose positioning, not returning to the laptop screen.